alfianAH/incremental-game/README.md

 ﻿# Incremental Game

 A game where player have to upgrade every resource to become rich in game.
+Can you become a God?

 Project features:
 1. Canvas UI